C191068/Ali_Khatami_EtherJS6/README.md

 When we deploy this bytecode on blockchin and when we call functions on it <br>
 the code will automatiaclly allow those funtions to get called if they do exists <br>

+but in order for our code to know they exist it is much easier just to give it the ABI <br>